 The e-invoicing will be effective as it will help the GST authorities to tackle the tax evasion as there have been incidents of tax evasions since the implementation of the GST.

 Howsoever, it must be noted that most of the tax evasion incident takes place in the case of B2C invoices and predominantly this happens in case of services.

 To implement e-invoicing in India the Goods and service tax council has set up a panel so as to validate its feasibility.
 The panel of this committee consists the chief of GST Prakash Kumar along with the Central and state government members and special secretary Mr Rajeev Ranjan as the convenor.
 This team of experts will study the e-invoicing system of different countries such as South Korea and Latin America before its implementation in India.

 How e-Invoicing Will be a Wise Choice for India?

-The e-invoicing is a step towards a better future of India as it may help the Indian economy to grow.
-The electronic invoicing will be a wise choice for India in the following ways:
+E-invoicing is a step towards a better future of India as it may help the Indian economy to grow.
+Electronic invoicing will be a wise choice for India in the following ways: